-- Sleep with 1-2 extra pillows at night to keep head raised for the two nights.
+- Sleep with 1-2 extra pillows to raise your head for two nights.

-- Avoid direct sunlight for a minimum of 4 weeks after your treatment and wear a sun block with 10% zinc or titanium for the next 4 weeks.
-If actively outdoors, you should reapply your sunscreen every 2-4 hours and wear a wide-brimmed hat
+- Avoid direct sunlight for at least four weeks after your treatment, and wear a sunblock with 10% zinc or titanium for the next four weeks.
+If actively outdoors, you should reapply your sunscreen every 2-4 hours and wear a wide-brimmed hat.

-- Do not use any retinoid, Retin-A or glycolic products for 1-2 weeks post-procedure.
-Do not use any non prescription creams without checking with your doctor first.
+- Do not use retinoid, Retin-A, or glycolic products for 1-2 weeks post-procedure.
+Do not use any non-prescription creams without checking with your doctor first.

-- Refrain from any chemical peel treatments or microdermabrasion for 4 weeks post-procedure.
+- Refrain from any chemical peel treatments or microdermabrasion for four weeks post-procedure.

 Can I go back to work and activities immediately?

-No, you will need to take the rest of that day off to ice and care for the treated area.
-You can go back to all of your activities, including exercise when your doctor approves it, usually 1-7 days after your laser treatment.
+No, you must take the rest of that day to ice and care for the treated area.
+You can return to all your activities, including exercise, when your doctor approves it, usually 1-7 days after laser treatment.
 Swimming in a chlorinated pool is not advised for 1-3 weeks.
-You may exercise outside with a full brimmed hat and with a high-quality sunscreen with 10% zinc or titanium when your doctor approves it.
+You may exercise outside with a full-brimmed hat and a high-quality sunscreen with 10% zinc or titanium when your doctor approves.

 How many treatments will I need?